OpenStackweb/osf-website/src/pages/openinfra-summit/summit-tracks.md

 Topics include: Attestation, authenticity, authorization, data protection, encryption, identification, policy enforcement, privacy, regulatory compliance, risk management, trusted computing, vulnerability tracking/mitigation

-#### The Forum (not included in Call for Presentations)
+#### The Forum

 OpenInfra operators and developers gather at the Forum to brainstorm the requirements for the next release, gather feedback on the past version and have strategic discussions that go beyond just one release cycle.
-Sessions are submitted outside of the Summit Call for Presentations and are more collaborative, discussion-oriented.
+Sessions are more collaborative, discussion-oriented.

 <br />
 <br />